Gagniuc/Entropy-vs-self-sequence-alignment/README.md

 var z = "AAAAAACAGGTGAGTAAAAAAAA";
 ```

 Thus, this comparison is made to highlight the qualitative differences between information entropy and the new method of information content described as a primary source in the book entitled <i>[Algorithms in Bioinformatics: Theory and Implementation](https://books.google.ro/books?id=y1I5EAAAQBAJ&printsec=frontcover&source=gbs_ge_summary_r&cad=0#v=onepage&q&f=false)</i>.
+Below, the black line represents the Shannon Entropy and the red line represents the information content over the <i>z</i> sequence.

 # Live demo